What Can You Build

 Inherited a repo.
 47,000 lines across 200 files.
 No documentation.
 The original author left six months ago.

-Asked @scout to map it:
+Asked @sage to map it:

 Research this codebase.
 I need to understand the auth flow and how sessions work.